-NET GAY BAROMÈTRE #2020-21
+NET LGBTQIA+ BAROMÈTRE

 We remind you that:

-This research is performed by the NCSR represented by Alain Léobon, researcher at the Joint Research Unit ESO and Environment and Society, in partnership with UQAM, represented by Joanne Otis, full Professor in the Department of Sexology.
-Any inquiries may be addressed to Alain Léobon (email@example.com).
+This research is carried out by the CNRS represented by Alain Léobon, Researcher at the Joint Research Unit ESO Spaces and Societies, in partnership with the observatory of AIDS and sexualities of the Free University from Brussels.
+Any request for information may be sent to Alain Léobon.